neurocompnerds/MosaiC-All/README.md

 ### Step 2: TestRun or Quick-Start

-To enable testing of software installation and set up of the MosaiC-All pipelines, we have provided toy data (adapted from https://github.com/parklab/MosaicForecast/tree/master/demo) and command-lines for both  approaches listed above:-
+To enable testing of software installation and set up of the MosaiC-All pipelines, we have provided toy data (adapted from https://github.com/parklab/MosaicForecast/tree/master/demo) which can be used to test installation of variant calling tools via docker setup or manual installation:

-   - Please see **MosaiC-All/TestRun/README.md** for detailed instructions on executing the pipeline using docker setup.
-The command-line will enable download of resources followed by variant calling steps, given the path to each softwares in Mosaic-All.TestRun.config.
+   - Please see **MosaiC-All/TestRun/README.md** for detailed instructions on executing the pipeline following manual installation of software.
+The script will download required resources, and execute variant calling steps for the test data, when paths to manually installed software are provided using the Mosaic-All.TestRun.config.

    - Please see **MosaiC-All/TestRun_docker/README.md** for instructions on executing the pipeline using docker setup.
-The command-line will enable installation of required softwares and resources followed by    variant calling steps.
+The script will download required resources, and docker pull and run each tool for the test data.

-### Step 3: Config-file
+### Step 3: Detailed instructions for running MosaiC-All

 #### 3.1 Specify the directories in config-file

-The config-file (MosaiC-ALL/config/Mosaic-All.config) is used to specify locations of required software and resources..
+The config-file (MosaiC-ALL/config/Mosaic-All.config) is used to specify locations of required software and resources.
 Specify the locations of resources, genomebuild etc using the template config file as per included instructions.

 #### 3.2 General Resources